Homepage

 Container homes: The regime's new solution to the housing crisis

-Cuban regime launches nationwide campaign against crime, corruption, and drugs
+Cuban regime initiates national campaign against crime, corruption, and drugs

 Two months waiting for a certificate: Blackouts and institutional inertia hinder procedures in Matanzas

-Singer Ulises Aquino demands "profound ideopolitical changes" in Cuba amid a systemic crisis with no visible solutions
+Singer Ulises Aquino demands "profound ideopolitical changes" in Cuba in light of the systemic crisis with no visible solutions

-Government abandonment paralyzes key services of the Civil Registry in Las Tunas
+Government abandonment paralyzes key Civil Registry services in Las Tunas

-Jorge Junior is really upset about sending Los 4 to audition in Cuba: "One of the greatest signs of disrespect I have seen."
+Jorge Junior is very upset about sending Los 4 to audition in Cuba: "One of the biggest acts of disrespect I have seen."

-Health status of the Cuban child Damir Ortiz updated: "He remains stable and without fever."
+Update on the health status of Cuban child Damir Ortiz: “He remains stable and without fever.”

 Manuel Marrero announces a "reorganization" of domestic trade in Cuba